CHICAGO — It’s a start, literally and figuratively.

-What everyone expected would be off in Price's first start back, his command, was indeed shaky, considering he allowed more runs (three) than hits (two).
-But he wasn’t expected to be in tip-top form, and he did a decent job overall.
+What everyone expected would be off in Price's first start back, his command, was indeed shaky, considering he allowed more runs (three) than hits (two) in a no-decision as the White Sox won, 5-4.
+But Price wasn’t expected to be in tip-top form, and he did a decent job overall.

-All three runs off Price scored on a Melky Cabrera homer in the third inning, which put the White Sox ahead 3-1 at the time.
-Price walked only two batters on the day, but they happened to be the two hitters in front of Cabrera.
+Cabrera’s shot to left put the White Sox ahead 3-1 at the time.
+Price walked only two batters on the day — but they happened to be the two hitters in front of Cabrera.

 The walk started with the No. 9 hitter, Adam Engel.
 Tim Anderson, who had drawn just four walks in 181 plate appearances entering the day, got a free pass as well.